Sir George Bowyer, 5th Baronet: Post-captain

-Having afterwards joined the fleet of Admiral Sir George Rodney in Albion, Bowyer fought in a number of actions against the French admiral de Guichen.
+Having afterwards joined the fleet of Admiral Sir George Rodney in Albion, Bowyer fought in a number of actions against the French admiral Luc Urbain du Bouëxic, comte de Guichen.
 The first of these was the Battle of Martinique on 17 April 1780 where Rodney attempted to concentrate multiple ships against each French vessel; Bowyer understood this order but it was confused by many others and he was ordered away from attacking in the correct way by Rear-Admiral Hyde Parker.
 (Note: Rodney spoke harshly of Parker's decision, berating him that he did 'not permit two gallant officers [Bowyer and John Leigh Douglas of ] to do their duty'.)
 The battle ended indecisively.
 On 15 May the two fleets collided again after a fluke change in the wind allowed the French to cross the T in front of the British.
 Albion and Bowyer were sailing at the front of the British column and received the concentrated fire of fifteen French ships as they sailed towards them, eventually turning to run parallel along the French line with the rest of the fleet's vanguard.
 Bowyer took part in a similar action again on 19 May where the two fleets played a game of cat and mouse in an attempt to gain a strong tactical advantage.